ngrie/powerinterface/README.md

     port: 8086
 ```

 Of course, adjust host, database, username, password and port as needed (if you run InfluxDB on the same device without changing any configs the above values should work).
+If you're using Powerinterface with Docker localhost (127.0.0.1) doesn't work here because the Docker container runs in its own separated environment.
+Because of that you have to give the local ip address of the device.

 If you installed Powerinterface using Docker, edit `docker-compose.yml` and uncomment (remove the `#`) the last four lines.
+Then you need to update your Docker container with `docker-compose up -d`

 Afterwards, restart Powerinterface (Docker: `docker-compose restart`, systemd: `systemctl restart powerinterface`).